dxw/moj-ppud-api-mocks/README.md

 If the released versions change, you can update the specs automatically by running `make update_specs`.
 NOTE that this will remove links to existing example data, so be careful when you commit.

 This process requires `json_pp` installed on your system.
 If you're using Homebrew on MacOS, you can run `brew bundle` to install it using the included `Brewfile`.

+### PPUD WAM API

+The PPUD WAM SOAP API is mocked with [Castlemock](https://castlemock.github.io/), based on the WSDL from the live service.